|Malvern & District Snooker League -|

 25. VETERANS KNOCKOUT SINGLES COMPETITION - open to league players aged 50 and over on 30th September, knockout with current league handicaps.
 First drawn to play at home, Quarter final Semi-final and Final best of 3 frames.
 Semi-final and Final to be played at a neutral venue.

 26. SCRATCH, HANDICAP SINGLES & HANDICAP DOUBLES - will be played in accordance with rule 12.
 First drawn to play at home in these 3 competitions.
+Semi-finals and Finals to be played at a neutral venue.

 The number of frames played shall be as follows;